 Suppose the company has been through a PCI or other audit.
 In that case, it should be able to provide some documentation regarding the audit and the controls they have in place that it used to go through the audit.

 If they are a service provider (providing services to PCI organizations) and have been through a level 1 audit, then they will be listed here https://www.visa.com/splisting/searchGrsp.do

 Few ISPs or Data-Centers have been through a level 1 PCI audit as they are usually very costly.
 If you read through the SAP, you will find it time-consuming in the details that need to be met.

 So what can you hope to find in a service partner you are looking to host with:

 - A physical location that has good security controls

-- at least 3 months camera data (90 days) on all entrances & exits to data-center facility
+- at least three months of camera data (90 days) on all entrances & exits to the data-center facility

 - Security for the physical servers (do not use shared cages)

 - Standard configuration documentation for all services you are getting services for (servers, firewalls, load balancers, certificates, etc.)